Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Experiments

 \subsubsection{Cases}

 To evaluate the system's ability to interpret external information, we designed 5 experimental cases (4 on the first floor, 1 spanning 2 floors), each involving a simulated instruction context and a real event notification.
-For example, an instruction might be, "Hi, robot, please bring these tools back to the same room but on second floor.", combined with event details sent to students by the campus administration, including specific times, events, durations, and locations as illustrated in Fig. \ref{fig:flow}.
+For example, an instruction might be: ``Hi, robot, please bring these tools back to the same room but on second floor.".
+This is then combined with event details sent to students by the campus administration, including specific times, events, durations, and locations, as illustrated in Fig. \ref{fig:flow}.
+To test our approach to encode experience, in some cases, in the simulator, we close the doors of restricted areas, while in others, we leave them open.
+Those closed doors cause the according passage to be obstacles in the LiDAR map.
+The baseline move\_base will update the global map accordingly and plan then alternative path.
+For our method, our move\_base will report a failure to reach the goal point (next passage) and we mark that passage as closed and then re-plan the path as described in Section. \ref{move_base}.
 In each case, there are designated areas that the robot should consider restricted (shown in Fig. \ref{fig:case_path}), as indicated by prior notifications.
-Several starting areas, or trials, are established for each case, along with a destination.
-The trials are designed so that the shortest path typically passes through restricted areas, requiring the robot, when notified, to intelligently plan a detour around them.
+Several starting areas are established for each case, along with destination areas, each pair forming one trial.
+The trials are designed such that the shortest path typically passes through restricted areas, requiring the robot, when notified, to intelligently plan a detour around them.

-Each case uses a specific Gazebo world, and the experience database begins empty for each case.
+Each case uses a specific Gazebo world, and the experience file in our method begins empty for each case.
 As the system navigates, each passage's accessibility is documented, gradually building a comprehensive understanding of the environment to optimize performance in subsequent trials.